-Signs and Symptoms of Concussion in Cyclists
+Signs and Symptoms of Concussion

-Regardless of the cyclist's ability to continue to race or train, any athlete suspected of concussion should be observed by teammates, managers, friends and/or family for signs and symptoms of a concussion.
-Athletes with symptoms of concussion or other concerning changes in their health should seek medical attention and avoid activities which exacerbate these symptoms.
+Regardless of the cyclist's ability to continue to race or train, any athlete suspected of concussion should be observed by teammates, managers, and family for signs and symptoms of a concussion. athletes with symptoms of concussion or other concerning changes in their health should seek medical attention and avoid activities which exacerbate these symptoms.